Haleshot/Deep-ML/easy/Leaky_ReLU_Activation_Function/README.md

 This implementation directly applies the mathematical definition of the Leaky ReLU function.
 It preserves positive inputs and scales negative inputs by the factor `alpha`, allowing a small gradient to pass through for negative values.

 Note: The `# type: ignore` comment is used to suppress type checking warnings, as the function's return type annotation includes both `float` and `int`.

-The example usage at the end of the code snippet appears to be unrelated to the Leaky ReLU function.
-It seems to be calling a `feature_scaling` function, which is not defined in the provided code.
-This part may need to be removed or replaced with relevant examples of using the `leaky_relu` function.